-Note: Restrictions before the vesting conditions are fully satisfied as follows:
+Note: Restrictions before the vesting conditions are fully satisfied are as follows:

-- (a) The grantee employee shall not sell, transfer, make gift of, create other rights or encumbrances on the restricted stocks awards (the "RSAs"), or otherwise dispose of the RSAs in any other manner. - (b)All the proposal rights, motion rights, speech rights, voting rights and any other shareholder rights shall be exercised by the trustee or the custodian. - (c) The restrictions (including but not limited to transfer restrictions and vesting conditions) applicable to any and all unvested RSAs (and any share derived from such RSAs for whatever reason, including share dividend, retained earning capitalization, recapitalization, reserve capitalization and any cash distributed based on such RSAs for whatever reason, including cash dividend and distribution of capital reserve in the form of cash) shall equally apply to any share derived, directly or indirectly, from and cash distributed based on such unvested RSAs for whatever reason, including share dividend, retained earning capitalization, recapitalization, reserve capitalization, cash dividend and distribution of capital reserve in the form of cash, and any interests.
+(a)The grantee employee shall not sell, transfer, make gift of, create other rights or encumbrances on the restricted stocks awards (the "RSAs"), or otherwise dispose of the RSAs in any other manner.(b)All the proposal rights, motion rights, speech rights, voting rights and any other shareholder rights shall be exercised by the trustee or the custodian.

+- (c)The restrictions (including but not limited to transfer restrictions and vesting conditions) applicable to any and all unvested RSAs (and any share derived from such RSAs for whatever reason, including share dividend, retained earnings capitalization, recapitalization, reserve capitalization and any cash distributed based on such RSAs for whatever reason, including cash dividend and distribution of capital reserve in the form of cash) shall equally apply to any share derived, directly or indirectly, from and cash distributed based on such unvested RSAs for whatever reason, including share dividend, retained earnings capitalization, recapitalization, reserve capitalization, cash dividend and distribution of capital reserve in the form of cash, and any interests. - D. Details of the employee stock options are set forth below:

 For the years ended December 31,

-2014 2013
+2 2015 2014

 Weighted-average Weighted-average

 No. of shares exercise price No. of shares exercise price

 (in thousands) (in US dollars) (in thousands) (in US dollars)

 Options outstanding at

-beginning of year 1,930 \$ 5.99 3,243 \$ 4.00
+beginning of year 1,468 \$ 4.88 1,930 \$ 5.99

-Options cancelled (41) 5.27 (44) 7.90
+Options cancelled ( 17) 5.79 ( 41) 5.27

-Options exercised (421) 2.97 (1,269) 0.83
+Options exercised (233) 1.76 (421) 2.97

-Options outstanding at end of year 1,468 4.88 1,930 5.99
+Options outstanding at end of year 1,218 5.46 1,468 4.88

-Options exercisable at end of year 746 247
+Options exercisable at end of year 945 746